 For crocheters looking for almost-instant gratification, this 4.5 hour afghan pattern will deliver in no time flat.
 Worked with chunky yarn in simple stitches, this is a very easy “big” crochet project that works up faster than most scarves!
-Get the free Presto Throw pattern below or purchase the ad-free PDF for $2.75 here.
+Get the free Presto Throw pattern below or purchase the ad-free PDF here.

 This 4.5 hour afghan pattern is part of an ongoing collaboration with my friends at Lion Brand yarn.
 This post contains affiliate links.